SwissArmyRonin/docker-git/README.md

 # docker-git

-Minimal Alpine container with Git and OpenSSH
+Minimal Alpine container with Git and OpenSSH.